frankliu197/Git-tutorial/GIT.md

 Git ignore

 If you want git to ignore an already tracked file, you will have to untrack the file first.

+**Git keep**
+By default git only tracks files.
+Therefore all folders are untracked unless the folder contains a tracked file.
+Thus if you really want to commit a folder without a tracked file, it is a common practise to create a tracked file called *.gitkeep* inside the folder.

 ## Check change history
 You can check your change history to your project using git diff.